-That means that in the network shown, a computer with a 1,300 Mbps capacity has an effective WiFi connection speed of 160 Mbps $(1300 \div 5)$, and other devices would also see their WiFi speeds divided by 5.
+That means that in the network shown, the effective connection speed of a computer with a 1,300 Mbps is 160 Mbps ( $1300 \div 5$ ), and other devices would also see their WiFi speeds divided by 5.

 Tri-band WiFi adds a second 5 GHz WiFi band to the network.
 This increases the available WiFi bandwidth, which can be compared to widening the road.
-In addition to widening the road, having two 5 GHz bands means that the router has dedicated 5 GHz bands.
+In addition to widening the road, using two 5 GHz bands means that the router has dedicated 5 GHz bands.
 That's like having two lanes in the wider road instead of one.
 The router automatically uses Smart Connect to allocate the fastest devices to the fast lane.

 Figure 8.
-A tri-band network has two dedicated 5 GHz bands
+A tri-band network offers two dedicated 5 GHz bands

-In this tri-band network, the first 5 GHz band has a speed of 200 Mbps, and the second 5 GHz band has a speed of 1,300 Mbps.
+In this tri-band network, the first 5 GHz band is 200 Mbps, and the speed of the second 5 GHz band is 1,300 Mbps.

 The slower and faster devices are separated in different WiFi connections to ensure that you get the best speed on each device.
-So in the previous figure, all the three mobile devices are on one 5 GHz band with a combined maximum speed of 200 Mbps and the other 5 GHz WiFi band is used for the faster 802.11ac devices with a combined maximum speed of 1300 Mbps.
-Effectively both slower and faster devices can run faster and the overall network speed increases by more than two times, from 640 Mbps to 1500 Mbps.
+So in the previous figure, all the three mobile devices are on one 5 GHz band with a combined maximum speed of 200 Mbps, and the other 5 GHz WiFi band is used for the faster 802.11ac devices with a combined maximum speed of 1300 Mbps.
+Effectively both slower and faster devices can run faster and the overall network speed increases by more than two times, from 450 Mbps to 1500 Mbps.